eclipse-vertx/vert.x/mods_manual.md

 # What is a Vert.x module ?

 Vert.x allows you to package up your applications or other re-usable functionality into modules which can then be deployed or used by other Vert.x code.

-Packaging your code as modules makes it easier to run, encapsulates it's dependencies and classpath and allows it to be easily reused by placing it in a Maven or Bintray repository.
-Vert.x modules can also be registered in the Vert.x [module registry]() so they can be discovered by and published to the Vert.x community.
+Creating your app as module(s) gives you the following benefits:

+* Your classpath is encapsulated so modules are easier to run.
+You don't need to craft any long command lines.
+* Your dependencies are encapsulated in a single artifact (the module zip file)
+* Your module can be pushed to any Maven repository or Bintray.
+* Your module can be catalogued in the Vert.x [module registry](https://vertxmodulereg-vertxmodulereg.rhcloud.com/) so others can discover and use it
+* Vert.x can automatically download and install modules from any repository given just the module identifier.

 For these reasons it is highly recommend that you always assemble your applications as modules and you don't use raw Verticles for anything other than trivial prototyping and examples.